5 years or 10 semesters

 - Three courses (of advanced undergraduate and graduate level) typically represent a minimum program for a minor.
 In some programs of study, a minor that consists only of high-level, upper-division courses taken in a department outside the College of Engineering may be acceptable.

 - Use of the number 298 shall be restricted to “Group Studies, Seminars, and Group Research.”
 No 298 units shall count toward the minimum unit requirements for master or doctoral degrees.
 All 298 courses in the College of Engineering are offered on a “Satisfactory/ Unsatisfactory” basis.

 - The qualifier that minors should lend support to the major field as well as the dissertation research should be taken strictly.
 As the intent of the qualifying examination is to ascertain the breadth of a student’s knowledge and preparation in their field of study, the minors play a critical role in this demonstration of breadth.
 The use of mechanical engineering courses, including cross-listed courses, as part of an outside minor is not permitted except by petition to the Vice Chair for Graduate Study.
 In selecting your minors you should work with both your research and major field academic advisors in identifying the minors that are best suited to your doctoral research and academic program, and then obtain the approval of your major field advisor regarding your selections.

 Procedures to Change Major Field Areas

 In order to change major, you must either request the transfer during the first three weeks of your FIRST semester or have taken and passed the preliminary examination.
-Beside the exam in your admitted major field area, you must also take and pass the one in the new major field area.
+You must also take and pass the Preliminary Examination in the new major field area.

 After your first semester, you will need to meet with the Major Field Advisor (MFA) of the area you wish to transfer into.
 If the MFA approves your transfer they need to notify the ME Student Services Office by email.